clearblueskymind/MECFS-Wellness-Journal/🔴➕️RedPlus-Energy-State-Log.md

 ## 🔴➕ Red Plus: Energy State Log – Understanding and Signs

 ### Summary
-Following the home retreat (July 19–21), I entered a **🔴➕ Red Plus** state beginning Monday, July 22.
+Following the home retreat (July 18–20 Red Tara w/ Orgyen Chowang), I entered a **🔴➕ Red Plus** state beginning Monday, July 21.
 This mild crash has lasted at least two days.
 As of early Wednesday (2:30 AM), I'm beginning to think more clearly and will aim to progress toward a 🟡− Yellow Minus recovery state today.

 ---